India (Bharat) – Pre-history

 Highlights

 Human inhabitation in the Indian Subcontinent is from over 75,000 years ago.
 Within the next 10,000 years they had moved down the coast and across the South-East Asian coast (Sundaland) into Australia and also, up the eastern Asian coastline into China and even Japan.
-By then they had also, moved up into the upper reaches of the Rivers Indus and Saraswati and into the many closely connected and sheltered mountain valleys in the foothills of the western Himalayas.
+By then they had also moved up into the upper reaches of the Rivers Indus and Saraswati and into the many closely connected and sheltered mountain valleys in the foothills of the western Himalayas.

 Protected from the effects of the Ice-Age by the Himalayas and the Seas, and benefiting from the refreshing effects of the melting snows and the Monsoons, this region with its abundance of food, – fish, birds, small-game, fruits, roots and even wild grains, all within easy reach resulted in an relatively easy life that allowed for growth of an adequate density of population and for free time to be spent for the seeking of knowledge, development of skills and technology, for observing the skies, delving into philosophical questions and also cultivation of crops, all leading to the development of civilization.
-North-East Asia, Africa and Australia were also free of Ice, but the climate and living conditions there were not conducive to settled life, only nomadic and hence developed no real civilization.

 Thus, proper civilization developed only in the North-Western Himalayan region and over the Millennia spread from there to the rest of the world.